1. RACGP conflict of interest policy

 b. a person or organisation affiliated with them, would directly or indirectly receive a benefit or incur a detriment (whether or not monetary) from a Decision being decided in a particular way.
 Interests can be professional or personal, indirect or direct, and include:

 c. pecuniary interests, where the Interest provides a reasonable likelihood or expectation of appreciable financial gain or loss, and

 d. non-pecuniary interests, where the Interest provides a reasonable likelihood or expectation of appreciable non-financial gain or loss, or where somebody associated with the Decision Maker (including family, friends, associates etc) receives a benefit or avoids a detriment (whether financial or non-financial).

 5.2 Declaration of Conflicts of Interest

-All RACGP Councillors, members and staff must disclose any Conflicts of Interest in any matter being considered for a Decision.
+All RACGP Board members, members and staff must disclose any Conflicts of Interest in any matter being considered for a Decision.